Josephrp/pipelex/.pipelex/draft_pipelines.md

 - [ ] The final output exists in WorkingMemory
 - [ ] Names are consistent throughout (no typos or variations)
 - [ ] The flow clearly shows data transformation from inputs to outputs
-- [ ] Each LLM step has a clear purpose (but no actual prompts yet)
+- [ ] Each step has a concise, non-repetitive description

 ## From Draft to Implementation